 The county made a bid for the team to stay, working on negotiations to try and one up the competition.

-In April 2024, Jackson County voters rejected a question that would funded additions to both Royals and Chiefs stadiums.
-This would have also created an event space outside of the stadiums.
+In April 2024, Jackson County voters rejected a question that would have funded additions to both Arrowhead Stadium and Kauffman Stadium.
+By saying "no," voters also rejected the creation of an event space outside the stadiums.

 Local News